kyma-incubator/examples/wordpress/README.md

   }
 }
 ```
-Select trigger for your function - event `comment.post`, and save the function (the trigger is available because you have Wordpress Service Instance in the stage namespace)
+Select trigger for your function - event `comment.post`, and save the function (the trigger is available because you have Wordpress Service Instance in the default namespace)

 # Binding